 Flowers in the Thompson Okanagan, Photo Allen Jones

-Chase is the western gateway to the recreational splendor of the Shuswap Region.
+Chase is the western gateway to the recreational splendor of the Shuswap area in the Thompson Okanagan region of British Columbia.
 The village is located on the shores of Little Shuswap Lake in the mountainous eastern region of the South Thompson River Valley.
 Mount Scatchard and Mount Boysee dominate the southern horizon, while the northern side of the valley is defined by the Shuswap Highlands.
 The Shuswap area is a popular summer destination for swimming, boating, fishing, hiking and many other outdoor activities.
 Nearby parks offer lots of opportunities to access the lakes.

 Roderick Haig-Brown Provincial Park is a fascinating place to visit at any time of year, but particularly in early October during the run of the Adams River sockeye salmon.
 Every 4th year is a “dominant” run, with millions of fish to be seen.
 The 26 km / 16 mi trail system is used for cross-country skiing & snow-shoeing in winter, for hiking and mountain biking in summer.

 The town of Chase was named after Whitfield Chase, an American from New York State who arrived in the area in 1867 after coming to Canada during the Fraser Canyon Gold Rush.
 He was the first non-native settler who farmed and raised a family in what was then called the Shuswap Prairie.
 He married a young Secwepemc girl who became Elizabeth Chase, and they raised nine children together.
 The town was named in honour of Whitfield Chase, although the community did not exist until more than 10 years after his death.